ItsDeidara/ChronicLoader-PS5-Payload/README.md

 - Runtime config: `/data/chronicloader/chronicloaderSettings.json`
 - Download log: `/data/chronicloader/chronic.log`
 - SHA-256 state: `/data/chronicloader/chronic_state.json`
+- Backups: `/data/chronicloader/chronicBackups/` (timestamped ZIP archives)

 ## How It Works

 When ChronicLoader runs, it:

 1. Loads `/data/chronicloader/chronicloaderSettings.json`
+2. Backs up the autoloader folder to a timestamped ZIP (if backups are enabled)
-2. Checks the latest release for each configured GitHub repo
+3. Checks the latest release for each configured GitHub repo
-3. Finds the matching asset or assets
+4. Finds the matching asset or assets
-4. Downloads them to the PS5
+5. Downloads them to the PS5
-5. Renames them to stable output names when needed
+6. Renames them to stable output names when needed
-6. Compares SHA-256 values so unchanged files do not get downloaded again unless something is missing or damaged
+7. Compares SHA-256 values so unchanged files do not get downloaded again unless something is missing or damaged
-7. Writes log and state entries with the source asset name, release tag, destination path, size, and SHA-256
+8. Writes log and state entries with the source asset name, release tag, destination path, size, and SHA-256
+9. Writes `autoload.txt` with all tracked entries and optionally appends itself as the last entry

 If the config folder is missing, ChronicLoader creates `/data/chronicloader/` and writes default template files for you.